ggaray6/content-ops-starter/content/pages/index.md

       I am a master’s student passionate about designing innovative medical devices.
     text: >
       I’m driven by curiosity and a desire to create solutions that make a meaningful difference.
-My ultimate goal is to contribute to research and development in the medical device industry, ensuring innovations that improve lives.
+My ultimate goal is to contribute to the development in the medical device industry, ensuring innovations that improve lives.
     actions: